f2fgroup/mysql_to_ftp/README.md

 - Optional: `sshpass` (for SFTP password authentication)

 ### MySQL Requirements
-- MySQL user with `FILE` privilege
+- MySQL user with SELECT privilege on the target database
-- `secure_file_priv` configured (typically `/var/lib/mysql-files/`)
-- The directory specified in `secure_file_priv` must:
-  - Exist
-  - Be writable by the MySQL server process
-  - Be readable by the user running the script
+- No FILE privilege required (CSV generation is done locally)
+- Works with local or remote MySQL servers

 ### SFTP Requirements
 - Valid SFTP credentials (password or SSH key)